giellalt/lang-slh/slh.md

 Morphophonology
 To represent phonologic variations in word forms we use the following symbols in the lexicon files:

+* %{lØ%}    in slh stem-final l tends to be lost, but it is retained before Clt/Now

 place holders
 * %{pØ%}